CdrikPxL/RetroDiction/README.md

 # RetroDiction
 RetroDiction is a layout (theme) for Attract-Mode front-end.
-This theme is made for proper HD (1920x1080) 16:9 resolution though since every measurement is in plain numbers can be modified to support other resolutions.
+This theme only supports 1920x1080 (16:9) resolution though since every measurement is in plain numbers can be modified to support other resolutions.

 Attract-Mode Forum Thread: http://forum.attractmode.org/index.php?topic=3199.0